 In 2006, TLS 1.1 was released.
 The next version followed in 2008.
 TLS 1.2 is the current version, which everybody uses until today.
 TLS 1.3 was released in 2018.

 SSL Vulnerabilities and POODLE

-In 2014, a team of security specialists employed by Google found a major issue in SSL, and called it “POODLE”.
+In 2014, a team of security specialists employed by Google found a major issue in SSL and called it “POODLE” (which stands for “Padding Oracle On Downgraded Legacy Encryption”).
 This became an important reason for everybody to transition from SSL to TLS.

 In a nutshell, POODLE takes advantage of SSL 3.0 fallbacks.
 The attackers ”abuse” the SSL and use it to decrypt parts of the content.
 Doing a significant number of attacks, some parts of the connection between the client and the server are revealed, and the attacker can get access to information.
 Any system that supports SSL 3.0 can be attacked using the POODLE method.

 In 2002, much before the POODLE vulnerability was discovered, other loopholes such as BREAST or BREACH were found.
 It was only in 2011 when they were practically demonstrated.
 Microsoft, Apple, and other browser companies worked together to solve this problem.

 As time passed, the security issues with SSL led to the creation of a better solution – the TLS.
 There are improvements in every new version but the end product is the same for the user.
 More than that, since the “SSL” acronym was much more popular than “TLS”, all the SSL Certificates on the market today, are actually TLS Certificates, but they inherited the much more popular name of its predecessor – SSL Certificates.